cloudposse/atmos/website/docs/core-concepts/workflows/workflows.md

   for example `command: terraform apply vpc`), or a shell script.
 The type of the command is specified by the `type` attribute

 - `name` - step name (optional).
 It's used to find the first step from which to start executing the workflow when the command-line flag `--from-step` is specified.
-If the `name` is omitted, a friendly name will be generated for you consisting of a prefix of `name` and followed by the index of the step.
+If the `name` is omitted, a friendly name will be generated for you consisting of a prefix of `step` and followed by the index of the step (the index starts with 1, so the first generated step name would be `step1`).

 - `type` - the type of the command.
 Can be either `atmos` or `shell`.
 Type `atmos` is implicit, you don't have to specify it if the `command` is an Atmos [CLI command](/category/commands-1).
 Type `shell` is required if the command is a shell script.
 When executing a step of type `atmos`,